 Balance is easily taken for granted.
 However, when the fragile vestibular organs of the inner ear are damaged by illness or injury, anyone can lose the ability to balance-not just physically, but the demands of school, work, family, and independent living.
 These profound impacts are often made worse by the disorder’s invisibility to others and the extended amount of time it takes to get an accurate diagnosis.

 More than 35% of US adults aged 40 years and older (69 million people) experience vestibular dysfunction at some point in their lives; many of them go on to develop a chronic vestibular disorder.
-For almost 30 years, VEDA has been a highly respected source of scientifically credible information on vestibular disorders.
-Through our publications and online community, VEDA has reached literally millions of vestibular patients with critical information and support.
+For almost 30 years, VeDA has been a highly respected source of scientifically credible information on vestibular disorders.
+Since 2012 our website has provided education and community over 18 million times.
+Through our publications and online community, VeDA has reached literally millions of vestibular patients with critical information and support.

-- Corporation: VEDA was incorporated as a 501(c)(3) nonprofit organization on April 8th, 1985.
+Nonprofit Corporation: VeDA was incorporated as a 501(c)(3) nonprofit organization on April 8th, 1985.
 Our EIN/Tax ID # is 93-0914340.

-Funding: As a private nonprofit organization, VEDA receives no government funding.
+Funding: As a private nonprofit organization, VeDA receives no government funding.
 We are primarily supported through membership dues and individual contributions from our members and the public.